Chop-chop (tobacco)

 Chop-chop, also known as loose tobacco, is an Australian term for untaxed illegal tobacco, such as that which is homegrown.
-The practice of using chop-chop emerged in avoidance of heavy excise and taxation levies, sharply lowering the cost compared to legally marketed products.
+The practice of using chop-chop emerged in evasion of heavy excise and taxation levies, sharply lowering the cost compared to legally marketed products.
 The chop-chop industry is by definition illegal and unregulated.

 It is considered an inferior product by the consumer to legal tobacco in taste but attractive as its price to the consumer is considerably less.